U.S. Route 64 in Tennessee: U.S. Route 64 Bypass

 A bypass route exists for the route in Cleveland.
 The east–west route is part of a beltway around the business district known as APD-40, and stretches from I-75 to a cloverleaf interchange with US 64 and SR 60.
 SR 60 makes up the remainder of the route.
-Part of the route is controlled access, and an interchange with US 11/64 is located approximately a mile from the western terminus.
+Part of the route is controlled access, and an interchange with US 11/64 is located approximately 1 mi from the western terminus.

 State Route 40

 State Route 40 (SR 40) runs as a secret, or hidden designation for US 64/US 74 from downtown Cleveland, in Bradley County to the North Carolina state line near Ducktown, in Polk County.
 SR 40 was also a former designation for part of APD-40, which is the origin of part of the common name of that route.
-State Route 40 becomes secondary east of its intersection with SR 60 in Cleveland.
+SR 40 becomes secondary east of its intersection with SR 60 in Cleveland.